AnimMouse/ChatGPT-with-Me-Website/content/posts/2022-03/website-for-posting-chatgpt-conversations.md

 >
 > In summary, while it's up to you whether or not to create a website and post our conversations there, it's important to use good judgment and be mindful of privacy concerns if you do decide to publish our conversations publicly.

-Is there any copyright issues for me to take care? what would be my license for publishing ChatGPT conversations?
+Is there any copyright issues for me to take care?
+What would be my license for publishing ChatGPT conversations?

 > As an AI language model, I am a tool that generates responses based on the input I receive.
 The intellectual property rights for the content of our conversations belong to OpenAI, the creators of the model.
 >